Ian La Frenais: Writing partnership with Dick Clement

+In 2019 he and Clement published their autobiography: More Than Likely: A Memoir (published by Weidenfeld & Nicolson) and La Frenais is currently writing a novel.

 Other credits

 In addition to his long-running collaborations with Clement, La Frenais has created, co-created, written and/or contributed to many other TV series, including The Two Ronnies, several episodes of the BBC's Comedy Playhouse, The Other 'Arf (1980–81), the long-running series Lovejoy and the hit 1990s BBC detective series Spender (co-written with actor and singer Jimmy Nail).

 Like Clement, La Frenais was made an OBE in the Queen's 2007 Birthday Honours list.

 Personal life

 Since 1984, Ian La Frenais has been married to artist Doris Vartan, the mother of actor Michael Vartan.

 La Frenais supports the football club Newcastle United.
 He is a patron of the Whitley Bay Film Festival.